Naturopathic medicine provides an integrative approach to PTSD treatment that is unique and powerful.

 Concluding remarks: Understanding a patient’s past can help you understand the present.

 * Disclaimer: Name, age, and general information of the patient in the case have been edited and changed.
-Any resemblance to a person in this case are purely coincidental.
-This article is not intended to be a complete guide on assess, triage, or management of trauma.
+Any resemblance to a person, in this case, are purely coincidental.
+This article is not intended to be a complete guide to assess, triage, or management of trauma.
 It is intended for academic purposes only.